rust-lang/rust-wiki-backup/Doc-releases.md

 # Rust 0.x

-In addition to the included short-form release notes there is also a longer explanation of the changes in each release in the [[detailed release notes|Doc detailed release notes]].
+In addition to the included short-form release notes, each 0.x release has a longer explanation in the [[detailed release notes|Doc detailed release notes]].

 ## 0.12.0